Yamil J. Colón, Ph.D. - Principal Investigator

 My research focuses on providing fundamental knowledge of the self-assembly mechanisms of metal-organic frameworks through molecular dynamics simulations and other computational tools.
 A more advanced understanding of these mechanisms will allow to control the process and design new high-quality materials for a wide range of applications, including gas separation/adsorption, catalysis, and energy storage.

-BSc, Chemical Engineering, University of Puerto Rico, Mayagüez
+BSc in Chemical Engineering, University of Puerto Rico, Mayagüez

 Wilson Raney